Martina-E/nugget-in-time/README.md

 [View the live project here](https://martina-e.github.io/nugget-in-time/index.html)

 ## Introduction
-Nuggets in Time is a historical education site that aims to explain various historical events in a simple, and easy-to-read manner.
+Nugget in Time is a historical education site that aims to explain various historical events in a simple, and easy-to-read manner.
 This specific site is based around the events of World War Two.
 The site will be targeted towards causal historians and students who want a simple summary of the events of World War Two.

 This project was made as the first of five milestone portfolio projects required to complete the Diploma in Software Development program at The Code Institute.
 The main requirements of the project are to create a responsive and static front-end site, with no less than three pages, to provide useful information to users, using HTML5 and CSS3.